 The moor and the coastal path are just a small part of what makes this county so rewarding for a holiday or short break.

 There are chocolate-box-pretty villages with cafés serving cream teas, wild moorland where you may not see another soul for hours, irresistible fishing villages and the splendid River Dart, often described as England’s most beautiful river.

-If asked to name my favourite Devon town I would probably say Dartmouth because it and its nearby countryside epitomises all that is best in the county: boats, mansions, sandy coves, woodland.
+If asked to name the best Devon town, many people would probably say Dartmouth because it and its nearby countryside epitomises all that is best in the county: boats, mansions, sandy coves, woodland.
 But many would choose elegant Torquay or the quaint Brixham, or perhaps that perennial favourite, the yachting centre of Salcombe.
 Whatever your interests they can be satisfied here.
-Steam trains?